anshlabs716/anshlabs716/README.md

 Android is another major part of my tech interests.

-I enjoy going beyond the standard Android experience and experimenting with the operating system itself.
+I enjoy going beyond the normal Android experience and experimenting with the operating system itself.

 I'm interested in: